Last updated: July 2026 | By Terra Advisory Services

 ACRA requires foreigners who want to register a Singapore company to engage an authorised Corporate Service Provider for incorporation.
 Direct filing requires a SingPass, which foreigners generally do not have.

 This page focuses on business compliance and filing support.
-For detailed foreign founder guidance, read our guide on why foreigners need an ACRA Registered Filing Agent and 100% foreign ownership of a Singapore company.
+For detailed foreign founder guidance, read our guide on why foreigners need an ACRA Registered Corporate Service Provider and 100% foreign ownership of a Singapore company.

 Common Filing Mistakes That Trigger Penalties